 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-I know defendant, have known him ten years; I recognize the book produced (ex.
-"C"); I saw it and examined it carefully in my capacity of Secretary at a meeting of the Chinese Benevolent Society in April last; it contains the accounts of a vegetable garden worked by five partners; their names are given in another book produced, exhibit "D;" namely Mon Kee, i. e.
-Foung Due, Fun Que, Sine Sing, Chin Hong and Fun Quie; (this last not on the books); Foung Due told me at the Society meeting that he was Mon Kee in the book; the pages of exhibit "C" now produced to me were admitted at the Society meeting by Foung Due to have been written by him.
+MOCK CHEE, merchant, cor.
+Government and Cormorant Streets:- I know defendant, have known him ten years; I recognize the book produced (ex.
+'C'); I saw it and examined it carefully in my capacity of Secretary at a meeting of the Chinese Benevolent Society in April last; it contains the accounts of a vegetable garden worked by five partners; their names are given in another book produced, exhibit 'D;' namely Mon Kee, i.e. Foung Due, Fun Que, Sine Sing, Chin Hong and Fun Quie; (this last not on the books); Foung Due told me at the Society meeting that he was Mon Kee in the book; the pages of exhibit 'C' now produced to me were admitted at the Society meeting by Foung Due to have been written by him.
 (First two pages)

-Certified correct copy of notes of evidence taken on 3rd and 11th October instant, on the hearing of a case on judgment summons in the small Debts Court of Victoria, in which defendant Foung Due was the judgment debtor.
+Certified correct copy of notes of evidence taken on 3rd and 11th October instant, on the hearing of a case on judgement summons in the Small Depts Court of Victoria, in which defendant Foung Due was the judgement debtor.